Gogoku7/LivestreamProductionManager/LivestreamProductionManager/LivestreamProductionManager/FightingGames/SuperSmashBros/Ultimate/SquadStrike/ReadMe.md

 - #squad2Character5
 - .squad2Character5Eliminated

-If you have experience with HTML, CSS, JavaScript and Photoshop, you can create your own fully custom overlay using these Selectors.
+If you have experience with HTML, CSS, JavaScript and Photoshop, you can create your own fully custom overlay using these Selectors